mikesmullin/daemon/tasks/approvals.task.md

       2. Add: rejected_by: <your-name>
       3. Add: rejection_reason: <reason>

-- A @executor-001 #redis #infra "Check if Redis container is running locally" id: 38b9fd4f
+- A @executor-001 #redis #infra "Check Redis container status locally" id: 2a8b1568
   priority: A
   stakeholders: "executor-001"
   tags: "redis,infra"
   prompt: |
-    Perform a status check to determine if the Redis container is running on the local machine.
-Provide the following details:
+    1. Verify if the Redis container is running locally.
-    - Container status (e.g., running, stopped, etc.)
-    - Uptime (if running)
-    - Current memory usage
-    - Any errors or issues in the logs
+    2. Collect metrics such as uptime and memory usage.
+    3. Check the logs for errors.